Rushadilly/Revival/posts/Revival #10.md

 > “Joseph!”
 Snout called after him, half in disbelief.

-But he was already walking again — head low, tail dragging — dissapearing into ngiht.
+But he was already walking again — head low, tail dragging — disappearing into night.

 A heavy quiet followed.